 Skip to main content

-Unravelling the Myth: Are All Khans Descended from Genghis?
+Fact or Myth: Are All Khans Descended from the great Genghis?

 My friend Adrian Khan once told me, to my consternation, that all Khans are descended from the great Genghis.
 Talk about prolificacy, right?